-There are several great lookouts along the way with informative singposts about the unique Bass Strait birdlife and the indigenous history about The Nut, Stanley and Tasmania.
+There are several great lookouts along the way with informative signposts about the unique Bass Strait birdlife and the indigenous history of The Nut, Stanley, and Tasmania.

 Below are some photos that I captured from the summit loop.
 Make sure to keep an eye out for wildlife too!
 There are several wallabies and other native marsupials that call this place home.